-TVA Oocytes Photo Early demise due to illness or injury can shorten a mare’s reproductive career.
+Early demise due to illness or injury can shorten a mare’s reproductive career.
 Additionally, subfertility can also have a negative impact on a mare’s ability to produce a foal.
 There have been a multitude of advances in the past 20 years that have allowed for the preservation of genetics in mares.
 Techniques such as transvaginal ultrasound-guided oocyte aspiration (TVA) and intracytoplasmic sperm injection (ICSI) have allowed us to produce embryos in vitro, circumvent subfertility in mares, and preserve genetics from mares that have died.

+The first foal produced in vitro was born in 1996.
+This foal was produced from an in vivo matured oocyte from a donor mare, collected via TVA, fertilized in the laboratory with ICSI, cultured to form an embryo (blastocyst), and transferred back into the donor mare.
+This is a simplified explanation of the procedures that we perform to produce embryos in vitro.
 The first step to in vitro embryo production is the acquisition of oocytes (eggs) from the ovaries of a donor mare.
-This can be performed via oocyte scraping of harvested ovaries if a mare has had an untimely death, or TVA while she is still alive.
-In mares that have died, ovaries can be harvested and oocytes scraped from every follicle present on the ovary.
-Oocytes recovered can be shipped overnight to a lab that performs ICSI.
-To obtain oocytes from live mares, transvaginal ultrasound-guided oocyte aspirations have become commonplace in many reproductive practices.
+This can be performed via scraping of follicles of harvested ovaries if a mare has had an untimely death, or TVA while she is still alive.
+In mares that have died, ovaries can be harvested and oocytes recovered from follicles present on the ovary.
+To obtain oocytes from live mares, transvaginal ultrasound-guided oocyte aspiration has become commonplace in many reproductive practices.
 This is an outpatient procedure performed under standing sedation with a mare restrained in the stocks.
 The ovaries are imaged with an ultrasound placed in the vagina and each follicle on the ovary is punctured, scraped, and rinsed with fluid several times.
 There are two types of follicles that can be aspirated during a TVA, dominant, gonadotropin-stimulated follicles and immature follicles.
 Oocyte recovery is higher from dominant follicles due to the loosening of the tight adherence between the oocyte and surrounding cumulus cells present in immature follicles.
-Typical recovery rates for a mature oocyte is 65-80%, whereas, recovery rates for immature oocytes are 43-58% [1-4].
-Although recovery rates are higher for oocytes within mature follicles, typically only 1 oocyte is recovered, whereas, all immature follicles can be aspirated and more oocytes recovered.
-Once oocytes are acquired, they are shipped to a laboratory where ICSI and embryo culture are performed.
+Typical recovery rates for a mature oocyte are 65-80%, whereas recovery rates for immature oocytes are 43-58%, however, rates can vary amongst laboratories [1-4].
+Although recovery rates are higher for oocytes within mature follicles, typically only 1 oocyte is recovered, whereas all immature follicles can be aspirated and more oocytes recovered [2].
+Once oocytes are acquired, they are processed and shipped to a laboratory where ICSI and embryo culture are performed.

 You may also be interested in the following articles: